Venus and Mars

 Oil on canvas, 70x100 cm

-Reflecting the impressions and emotions evoked by the music, composed after the artist.
+Reflecting the impressions and emotions evoked by music

 The Toilet of Venus